NeuroJSON/jnifti/JNifTi_specification.md

 `"_ByteStream_"` is a JData keyword to store raw byte-stream buffers.
 For text-based JNifti/JData files, its value must be a base64-encoded string; no base64 encoding is needed when stored in the binary format.
-For details, please see the JData specification "Generic byte-stream data" section.
+For details, please see the JData specification ["Generic byte-stream data" section](https://github.com/fangq/jdata/blob/master/JData_specification.md#generic-byte-stream-data).

 Again, because the extension data buffer has very little semantic information, the use of such buffer is not recommended.
-Please consider converting the data to meaning JData structures and store it to the JNifTi document as auxiliary data.
+Please consider converting the data to meaningful JData structures and store it to the JNifTi document as auxiliary data.

 Data Orgnization and Grouping
 ------------------------

-To facilitate the organization of multiple neuroimaging datasets, JNifTi supports optional data grouping mechanisms similar to those defined in the JData specification.
+To facilitate the organization of multiple neuroimaging datasets, JNifTi supports **optional** data grouping mechanisms similar to those defined in the JData specification.

-In a JNifTi document, one can use **"NIFTIGroup"** and **"NIFTIObject"** to They are equivalent to the **`"_DataGroup_"`** and **`"_DataSet_"`** constructs, respectively, as defined in the JData specification, but are specifically applicable to neuroimaging data.
-The format of "NIFTIGroup" and "NIFTIObject" are identical to JData data grouping tags, i.e, they can be either an array or structure, with an optional unique name (within the current document) via `"NIFTIGroup(unique name)"` and `"NIFTIObject(unique name)"`
+In a JNifTi document, one can use **"NIFTIGroup"** and **"NIFTIObject"** to organize datasets in a hierarchical form.
+They are equivalent to the **`"_DataGroup_"`** and **`"_DataSet_"`** constructs, respectively, as defined in the JData specification, but are specifically applicable to neuroimaging data.
+The format of `"NIFTIGroup"` and `"NIFTIObject"` are identical to JData data grouping tags, i.e, they can be either an array or structure, with an optional unique name (within the current document) via `"NIFTIGroup(unique name)"` and `"NIFTIObject(unique name)"`